-This section outlines the procedure for starting MySQL Cluster replication using a single replication channel.
+This section outlines the procedure for starting NDB Cluster replication using a single replication channel.

 Start the MySQL replication master server by issuing this command: